ShinChven/umijs-feathersjs-ssr-ts/README.md

 # Full Stack TypeScript Server Side Rendering with Umijs and FeathersJS

-> This is a full stack TypeScript Server-Side-Rendering with Umijs and FeathersJS.
+> This is a full stack TypeScript Server-Side-Rendering with React/UmiJS and FeathersJS.

 ## Server